openid/fapi/fapi-2_0-security-profile.md

 Note: As of the time of writing there isn't a [registered](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms) fully-specified algorithm describing "`EdDSA` using the `Ed25519` variant".
 If such algorithm is registered in the future, it is also allowed to be used for this profile.

-## MTLS protection of all endpoints

-Some ecosystems are choosing to require clients accessing their endpoints to supply a TLS client certificate at endpoints that would not otherwise require a TLS client certificate (for example, the PAR endpoint when using `private_key_jwt` authentication).

-This is outside of the scope of both [@!RFC8705] and the FAPI standards, however in the interests of interoperability this document states that when using TLS as a transport level protection in this manner, authorization servers should expect clients to call the endpoints located in the root of the server metadata, and not those found in `mtls_endpoint_aliases`.

 ## Main differences to FAPI 1.0

 | FAPI 1.0 Read/Write                                  | FAPI 2.0                                                                   | Reasons                                                                                                                                 |